top of page

 You’re working against yourself.

-If you sleep until 7 AM +, THEN do procedures:
+If you sleep until 7 AM or later, THEN do procedures:

-• Your body held minerals for those critical 2 hours
+• Your body holds minerals for those critical 2 hours.

 Practical Schedule